 Science for Kids: Overnight Crystal Garden

-- Glass jars or small round glass votives I purchased mine at Michael’s for $1ea
+- Clean Glass jars or round glass votives like these

 - Bowl or glass measuring cup